-For example, The customer said that he wants the furniture to be ready on the weekend or find another shop.
+For example, The customer said he wants the furniture ready on the weekend or to find another shop.
 The shop owner became agree to deliver furniture before the due date believing the customer’s bluff.

 Intimidation tactics attempt to force the other party to agree by applying emotional appeal.
 They use emotion, anger, or fear to agree with the opposite party.
 The other side may deliberately use anger to show the seriousness of the position.